AndreiTelteu/astro-svelte-hackernews/README.md

-# Astro-Solid Hacker News
+# Astro-Svelte Hacker News

-This repos is a simple demo of using Astro + SolidJS integration to do a Hackernews Clone with Partial Hydration.
-It is setup with the Netlify Adapter and you can see it deployed [here](https://astro-solid-hn.netlify.app).
+This repos is a simple demo of using Astro + Svelte integration to do a Hackernews Clone with Partial Hydration.
+It is setup with the Netlify Adapter and you can see it deployed [here](https://astro-svelte-hn.netlify.app).

 ## 🧞 Commands